infoaed/opentartu/README.md

 [![This is how decision processes are visualized by our pre-alpha prototype](https://github.com/infoaed/opentartu/blob/master/disain/opentartu-cycle.png)](http://tartuvabakond.dorpatensis.ee/index.py?id=VOLM2014042400014)

-Or see our [final presentation at the hackathon](http://tehnika.postimees.ee/3883093/vaata-uuesti-garage48-open-big-data-2016-arendusnadalavahetuse-finaal) (starts ~52:15).
+Or see our [final presentation at Garage48 hackathon](http://tehnika.postimees.ee/3883093/vaata-uuesti-garage48-open-big-data-2016-arendusnadalavahetuse-finaal) (starts ~52:15).

 ## Current pitch for general interest